JFFLabs/skribt/README.md

 	}
 ```

 The key names and supported values carry specific meaniing.
-As a matter of simplicity, Skribt maintains only a handful of valid key names and value structures to drive the resolution pathway.
+As a matter of simplicity, Skribt maintains only a handful of valid key names and value structures to drive the resolution path.
 Many of these keys are common across sections and sub-sections within the `INI` configuration file and carry the consistent behavior.
 Key names are always 4 character words.

 Let's take a look!